xenloops/talk-dogfood-pipeline-cd/start_here.md

 1. What are we trying to fix?
 1. A bit of review
 1. Pipeline maturity and the OWASP SAMM
-2. Artifact Management
+2. Artifact management
-3. Testing: unit, integration
+3. Secrets management
-4. Deployment
+5. Deployment
-5. Monitoring and Notifications
+6. Monitoring and Notifications
 1. Tool setup & demo:
    * Development and build environment integration
    * Signature checking